jinhopark8345/FormUnderstanding/README.md

 - (3) Entity linking

 # What is an entity?
-Entities are like "NEW ITEM", "DESCRIPTION", "VICEROY Rich Lights" in the image above.
+Entities are like "NEW ITEM", "DESCRIPTION", "VICEROY Rich Lights" in the image below.
 (They are in red boxes) Entities are consist of single/multiple words like "DESCRIPTION", "NEW ITEM" and "VICEROY Rich Lights"

 # Entity Extraction(EE or NER) vs Entity Linking(EL)